Events Schedule

 As climate shocks, biodiversity loss, and supply chain volatility converge, regenerative agriculture has emerged as one of the most powerful levers to future-proof food systems and build resilience from soil to shelf.

-Join a powerhouse panel of sustainability leaders from across the food and retail value chain for a dynamic conversation on the urgent need to scale regenerative agriculture across sourcing regions and landscapes.
-Featuring senior executives from Campbell’s and Kraft Heinz, this session will go beyond strategy to explore tangible action: how companies are embedding nature and climate into unified approaches, mobilizing financing at scale, and working with farmers and partners to de-risk the transition to regenerative management systems.
+This powerhouse panel of sustainability leaders from across the food and retail value chain met together for a dynamic conversation on the urgent need to scale regenerative agriculture across sourcing regions and landscapes.
+Featuring senior executives from Campbell’s and Kraft Heinz, this session went beyond strategy to explore tangible action: how companies are embedding nature and climate into unified approaches, mobilizing financing at scale, and working with farmers and partners to de-risk the transition to regenerative management systems.

 Panelists